virtual-labs/exp-design-hall-sensors-coep/experiment/theory.md

 This element gives a continuous output proportional to the magnetic flux variation.

 The disadvantages are :
-(i) this element is sensitive to temperature vacations.
+(i) this element is sensitive to temperature variations.
 (ii) The Hall coefficient changes from element to element needing individual calibration.

 #### Hall displacement transducer